sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 Only half of these rules apply to each tunnel host, but it doesn't hurt having both sets on both hosts and it keeps us symmetrical.
-You should be able to ping each of the tunnel hosts equivalent `172.31.254.0/30` address at this point.
+You should be able to ping each of the tunnel hosts equivalent `172.31.254.0/30` address at this point (if you restart the firewall).

 Right now if a client host added a route pointing at either of the tunnel host for the mapped network it would make it out the opposite tunnel host's `eth0`